ZafeerMahmood/plaid_project_backend/README.md

 flask-cors
 ```

 running the server

 ```sh
 py server.py
 ```

-# component.py
+## component.py

-includes all the function used to communicate with monogdb atlas
+includes all the function used to communicate with mongodb atlas

-example funtion
+example function

 ```py
 def checkIfUserExits(collection, email):
     """